 Investors who purchase stock are known as the company's stockholders or shareholders.
 The price of a stock reflects the public's level of interest in owning the shares.
-If a lot of investors want to buy shares, they bid against one another, increasing the price.
-If interest is low, there are fewer competing bids and the price of shares is likely to decline.
+If many investors want to buy shares, they bid against one another, increasing the price.
+If interest is low, there are fewer competing bids, and the price of shares is likely to decline.

 You may hold the stock in the form of a stock certificate, which identifies you as the owner and the number of shares you own.
 Alternatively, and more commonly nowadays, shares can be held in an account with a brokerage firm.

-From the standpoint of the company, issuing and selling stock enables it to raise funds needed to expand, conduct research, modernize, pay off creditors, and meet other corporate expenses.
+From the company's standpoint, issuing and selling stock enables it to raise funds needed to expand, conduct research, modernize, pay off creditors, and meet other corporate expenses.
 When you provide a company with capital by buying its stock, you acquire equity in that company.
-It's similar to the way in which equity in a home represents the portion that you own relative to the amount owed on the mortgage.
+It's similar to how home equity represents the portion you own relative to the amount owed on the mortgage.
 Equity in a company represents your ownership stake.
 That's why stocks are sometimes referred to as equities.

 Fear of investing has kept many on the sidelines, especially after the 2008-2009 recession.
 In fact, many investors never venture beyond the world of cash alternatives (e.g., bank accounts, CDs, and money market accounts).
-They take comfort in knowing that these investment vehicles provide relative safety coupled with liquidity that allows them to access their money easily if they need it.
+They take comfort in knowing that these investment vehicles provide relative safety and liquidity that allows them to access their money easily if needed.

-While these investments may not be very volatile, they do hold a different type of risk.
+While these investments may not be very volatile, they hold a different risk type.
 They generally yield minimal returns and may not even keep pace with inflation.
 That means that over time, the investor has less buying power.
 At some point, most investors want the potential for higher returns, which is where stocks enter the picture.